£

 Induction therapy aims to kill as many leukaemia cells in your blood and bone marrow as possible.
 It usually takes around one month.

-Some people go into remission after just one round of chemotherapy, whereas others need two rounds of chemotherapy before they are in remission.
+• Some people go into remission after just one round of chemotherapy.
+Others need two rounds of chemotherapy before they are in remission.

-If after two rounds of induction chemotherapy, you aren't in remission, this is called refractory AML.
-There are different treatment options if this happens, explained in our section about treating refractory AML.
+• If after two rounds of induction chemotherapy, you are not in remission, this is called refractory AML.
+There are different treatment options if this happens.
+We explain these in our section about treating refractory AML.

 If you do get into a remission after induction therapy, you’ll move on to consolidation therapy – explained next.